Paradoxdruid/eso-guides/index.md

   * 7 Medium armor 14% (optional: 6 pieces works, too)
   * Nightblade passive 10%
   * Arcanist passive 12%
-  * Lucent Echoes 11%
-  * SUBTOTAL: 117% ; need 8% to reach cap
-  * Add Major Force (Horn) 20% **OR** Fighting Finesse blue CP 8%
+  * Major Force (Horn and Sax) 20%
-  * **TOTAL**: 135% **OR** 125%
+  * **TOTAL**: 126%
+  * (optional Lucent Echoes 11%, if bad Major Force uptimes)
-  * Overcap with no need for EC, and not super Major Force dependent
+  * Overcap with no need for EC
-  * If Horn uptimes are good, can drop Lucent Echoes set

 ## Changelog

 * 2025-05-14: Adjusted Healer roles and sets to reflect the ability to spam Barrier and maximize Major Slayer uptimes.
+Swapped Tank sets for Sax and no TT.
 * 2025-05-13: Added Buff calculations to explain why certain sets aren't needed; added explanation of Yolnakriin meta.
 Changed skill layouts to table form to include notes.
 * 2025-05-12: Moved Glacial Colossus to SPC Healer; kept Reaving Blows CP requirement only for vAS; revised MT and OT lines to move Winter's Embrace to MT and add Siphoning to OT
 * 2025-05-11: Initial setups